During the caretaker period there are specific requirements for Australian Government websites.

-In the period preceding an election, the Australian Government assumes a caretaker role.
-The caretaker period begins at the time the House of Representatives is dissolved and continues until the election result is clear or until a new government is appointed, if there’s a change of government.
+In the period before an election the Australian Government assumes a caretaker role.
+The caretaker period begins when the House of Representatives is dissolved and continues until the election result is clear or until a new government is appointed, if there’s a change of government.

 During the caretaker period there are specific requirements for the Australian Government.
 These are listed in the Guidance on Caretaker Conventions and include:

-- to avoid Australian Public Service involvement in election activities.
+- avoiding Australian Public Service involvement in election activities

-Agencies are required to undertake additional steps when managing agency and ministerial websites during caretaker to ensure the management of these sites are consistent with the Caretaker Conventions.
+Agencies need to carry out extra steps when managing agency and ministerial websites during the caretaker period.
+These steps make sure agencies manage websites in line with the Caretaker Conventions.

 Section 6.
 2 of the Guidance on Caretaker Conventions covers internet and electronic communications, including:

-- existing materials that may be retained on websites and materials that may be added
+- which existing materials may be kept on websites and which materials may be added

 - linking from websites